dhchoi-lazy/kaist-digital-history/README.md

-# Welcome to the KAIST Digital History Archive
+# Welcome to KAIST Digital History Archive

 <!-- 환영사 만들기 -->
-Welcome, 환영합니다!
+Hi!
+Welcome to KAIST Digital History Archive.
+Built by Mr. Donghyeok Choi (CT, KAIST) and co-managed by Dr. Donghyun Woo (DHCSS, KAIST), our Archive aims to provide collaborative space for inter- and trans-disciplinary research that falls under the name of Digital History (DH).
+We welcome you and appreciate your interest on our Archive.

 ## What is it?